-This revised and redrafted SSA 540 supersedes the previous SSA 540 "Audit of Accounting Estimates" and SSA 545 "Auditing Fair Value Measurements and Disclosures" in April 2008.
-Conforming amendments have been made to SSA 240 (Redrafted) "The Auditor's Responsibilities Relating to Fraud in an Audit of Financial Statements".
+SSA 540, Auditing Accounting Estimates, Including Fair Value Accounting Estimates, and Related Disclosures superseded SSA 540, Audit of Accounting Estimates and SSA 545, Auditing Fair Value Measurements and Disclosures in April 2008.
+Conforming amendments were made to SSA 240 (Redrafted), The Auditor's Responsibilities Relating to Fraud in an Audit of Financial Statements.